-With this development has come a lot of questions regarding laneway housing in Toronto, most surrounding what the new rules and limitations are for building a second domicile on a lot.
-Sifting through the packages on the city's 'Changing Lanes' website isn't difficult, but there's a lot of minutae!
-So, in the interest of creating a distilled verision, I reached out to architecture firm Sustainable for their take.
-I'm a big fan of Sustainable, who have helped me realize my vision for my own semi-detached purpose-built 60s duplex in Riverdale, documented in my Tales Of Tennis Crescent blog.
-The bulk of the renovations will include extending the second floor and adding a third floor addition.
-The Toronto-based architectural firm is committed to delivering "healthy, affordable, and energy-efficient solutions", and, given my propensity to be 'high-design' (meaning I jammed a lot of inefficient expensive steel and glass cubes to my house in my original concept), they've helped edit my vision into one that is straightforward (read 'more economical') in its construction program, efficient in its space plan, and incorporates local sustainable materials while still reflecting my aesthetic.
-With the Building Permit ready to go on my house (which, incidentally, does not have a laneway - boo!), the real work will be starting soon!
-If you're a fan of renovation blogs, stay tuned for more of my own journey renovating this Swell Dwell!
+With this development are a lot of questions by owners and potential buyers regarding the specifics of creating laneway housing in Toronto, most surrounding what the new rules and limitations are for building a second domicile on a lot.
+Sifting through the packages on the city’s ‘Changing Lanes’ website isn’t difficult, but there’s a lot of minutiae!
+So, in the interest of creating a distilled version, I reached out to architecture firm Sustainable for their take.
+I’m a big fan of Sustainable, who have helped me realize my vision for my own semi-detached purpose-built 60s duplex in Riverdale, documented in my Tales Of Tennis Crescent blog.
+The bulk of the renovations will include extending the second floor and adding a third-floor addition.
+The Toronto-based architectural firm is committed to delivering “healthy, affordable, and energy-efficient solutions”, and, given my propensity to be ‘high-design’ (meaning I jammed a lot of inefficient expensive steel and glass cubes to my house in my original concept), they’ve helped edit my vision into one that is straightforward (read ‘more economical’) in its construction program, efficient in its space plan, and incorporates local sustainable materials while still reflecting my aesthetic.
+With the Building Permit ready to go on my house (which, incidentally, does not have a laneway – boo!), the real work will be starting soon!
+If you’re a fan of renovation blogs, stay tuned for more of my own journey renovating this Swell Dwell!

 Laneway Suites in Toronto: An Overview

 If you follow the news about Toronto’s municipal design guidelines and by-laws as avidly as we do here at Sustainable, you may have heard about some recent changes relating to Laneway Suites.
 We’re here with a primer on the new regulations and what they mean to you.